pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 ---

-¹  Why it is not removed?
-If the `'\n'` at the end of line was missing, it would not be possible to know if the last line ends with `'\n'` or not.
+¹  Why does Python keep the newline character?
+If the `'\n'` at the end of line was removed, it would not be possible to know if the last line ended with `'\n'` or not.

 {% endfilter %}

 ## Closing files

-It is quite important to close the file when the program stops to use it.
+It is quite important to close the file after the program stops using it.
-The `close()` method does it.
+The `close()` method does this for us.
 Operating systems have limits on open files.
 If you do not close them you can exceed this limit.
-Besides, on Windows, you can not open the file that is still open again.
+Besides, on Windows, you cannot re-open a file that is already open.

-You can compare files to a fridge: if you want to put something to the fridge, you need to open it and then close it.
+You can compare files to a fridge: If you want to put something into the fridge, you need to open it and then close it.
-It works without closing too but then something gets rotten.
+The fridge works without closing, too, but then something goes rotten.

 It is easy to forget to close a file.
-For example, an exception or `return` statement inside the file processing skips the `close()`.
+For example, an exception or `return` statement inside the file processing may skip the `close()`.
 Then the file remains open.

 We can use the `try/finally` statement to make sure that the file is closed.

 The `finally` block (the statements(s) after `finally`) is always executed.
-It executes no matter if the `try` blocks ends with success, or with an exception, or you jump out of it using `return` or `break`.
+It executes no matter if the `try` blocks ends with success, or with an exception, or if you jump out of it using `return` or `break`.

 ```python
 def initial_character():